-If you playback the animation, the dress will fall through the body of the character.
+You will notice that if you playback the animation, the dress will fall through the body of the character.
 To make the character wear the dress, you need to make her a passive object.

 To make the character wear the dress